Start: Pendleton, Lancashire

 ROUTE DETAILS

-Stage One: Pendleton – Ripon 75 km
+Stage One: Clitheroe – Ripon 75 km

 After leaving Lancashire, the route heads off in a north-easterly direction, passing through the southern tip of the Ribble Valley and on into the Yorkshire Dales.